-A savings account is a type of bank account designed to help you earn interest on your money without risking it on the stock market.
-Below, I explain how these accounts work in more detail and how they compare to other types of bank accounts.
+A savings account is a bank account designed to help you earn a modest rate of interest on your money without risking it on the stock market.
+Below, we'll look at how these accounts work in more detail and how they compare to other bank accounts.

-You don't need a savings account, but you probably want one unless you spend everything you earn every month.
+You don't need a savings account, but you probably want one if you're not spending everything you earn each month.
 Savings accounts enable you to earn a much higher interest rate on your money than checking accounts, most of which don't offer any interest at all.

 If you leave your extra cash in a checking account, you're essentially guaranteeing that it's going to lose value over time.
-This is because inflation will drive up living expenses and your checking account funds won't go as far as they once did.
+This is because inflation will drive up living expenses and your checking account funds won't go as far in the future as they do today.
 Savings account interest rates may not keep up with inflation, but they can still help you earn a little bit, so your money isn't just sitting there.

-Savings accounts also keep your money accessible, so you can withdraw it fairly quickly, unlike money you invest in the stock market or put in another type of bank account like a certificate of deposit (CD).
+Savings accounts also keep your money accessible, so you can withdraw it fairly quickly, unlike money you invest in a brokerage account or put in a certificate of deposit (CD).
 If you invest money and then an unexpected expense arises, you might have no choice but to withdraw your funds and take a loss.
-With a savings account, you won't have to worry about losing money as long as you limit yourself to six withdrawals per month and don't slip below any minimum balance requirements.
+With a savings account, you won't have to worry about losing money as long as you watch your monthly withdrawals and don't slip below any minimum balance requirements.

+It's up to you to decide how much to keep in your savings account, but you should put at least enough in the account to avoid fees.
 Some savings accounts require you to keep a certain amount of money in your account in order to avoid a monthly maintenance fee.
-There might also be an opening deposit requirement, which could be different than the ongoing minimum balance.
-You should plan to keep at least this much money in your savings account, so you don't have to worry about losing money to fees over time.
+There might also be an opening deposit requirement, which could be different from the ongoing minimum balance requirement.

 A savings account is also a good place for your emergency fund and money you plan to use in the next three to five years.
 You'll have the money at your fingertips and you'll earn a modest amount of interest without the near-term risks that come with stock market investments.